 A well-designed, customised mouthguard is able to protect the teeth, jaws and even the brain from a great deal of injury and trauma as a result of sudden impacts that can happen in sports.

-What is a customised mouthguard?
+What is a Customised Sports Mouthguard?

-A customised mouthguard is one that is built to fit around the athlete’s teeth.
-The fit is snug over the teeth and the guard is designed to cover as much gum as possible: in this way, they don’t just protect the crowns (top parts) of teeth; they actually protect the roots of teeth and the jawbone as well.
+Customised sports mouthguards are built to fit around the athlete’s teeth.
+The fit is snug over the teeth and extends to cover part of the gum.
+In this way, it doesn’t just protect the crowns (top parts) of teeth; it protects the roots of teeth and the jawbone as well.

 Special Features of Our Customised Mouthguards